punit-naik/fy/README.md

 ```
 localhost:<port>/feed?width=1000&height=1000&limit=4
 ```
+Then you'll see the download window pop up where you can save the images archived in a ZIP.

+*OR* you can also go to `http://localhost:<port>/swagger-ui` and test there. *BTW*, file download does not really work with swagger, see [swagger's](https://swagger.io/) github [ticket](https://github.com/swagger-api/swagger-ui/issues/1605).
+It works from the browser though :+1:

 **NOTE**:
 1. `width` and `height` are specified in pixels, used for resizing the Flickr public photo feed images.
 If supplied, all the images are resized to the `width` and `height` values the user provided.